Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - VPS: How to navigate to your panel at the Services Dashboard (if you don’t have the link handy)
 	- what’s their information architecture (to help remember how to navigate there).
 	- eg. Hostinger’s: Hostinger believes CloudPanel manages the Ubuntu operating system with the purpose of web site and related services, hence you find CloudPanel under left panel item Settings (think VPS) → Operating System -> then “Manage Panel” button on the OS page
-- Save the web hosting management panel credentials and its URL into your web host details document.
+- Save the web hosting management panel URL and credentials into your web host details document.
+If you have an alias for quick SSH login, you might want to also save it as an echo before the ssh or sshpass command.

 ---

 ### How to setup web server for basic website editing and viewing (Default site)
+- **CHECKPOINT**: If you installed nginx stone alone, you can perform this step.
+If you installed Cloudpanel to include nginx, then there is no default site - Skip to Multiple Sites (next section).
 - Basic: We just want to see we can impact how a website looks .
-We don’t care about SSL Https at this point
+We don’t care about SSL https at this point
-- What's the public IP address you can visit directly in the web browser (usually given to you by your onboarding server admin)
+- Identify what's the public IP address you can visit directly in the web browser (usually given to you by your onboarding server admin)
 - What’s the folder path to create/edit index.html to so web browser PRE web hosting management panel?
 Aka root web directory for your website, Aka working directory for your code and webpage.
 	- For the default site:
 		- You figure out where the root is, possibly editing with `vi /etc/nginx/sites-enabled/default` then looking for the line with `root`, which has the path